 - They also served Kem Dua ice cream served with peanuts on top.
 Scrumptious!

-- Kem Chuoi – This frozen treat combines bananas, coconut milk, and roasted peanuts to give you crunchy and sweet kick in your mouth.
+- Kem Chuoi – This frozen treat combines bananas, coconut milk, and roasted peanuts to give you a crunchy and sweet kick in your mouth.

 - Kem Bo is an avocado ice cream that is really sweet with an added crunch from the coconut crisps.
 The creamy avocado is blended smoothly with condensed milk, then added to coconut cream or vanilla cream on the top.